-West Auckland woman's hammer injuries were universally fatal, says pathologist
+Marinovich murder trial: West Auckland mother's hammer injuries were universally fatal, says pathologist

 • Martin Marinovich trial: Accused could no longer cope looking after his mum

-This morning Dr Charles Glenn, a forensic pathologist at ADHB, told the court the blows to the head she suffered were universally fatal and that pressure on her neck could have been a contributing factor to her death.
+This morning, Dr Charles Glenn, a forensic pathologist at ADHB, told the court the blows to the head she suffered were universally fatal and that pressure on her neck could have been a contributing factor to her death.

 The listed cause of death was blunt force injuries to the head.